circleguard/circlecore/source/using-circleguard.rst

 Using Circleguard
 =================

 Now you know how to represent replays, but how do we start calculating statistics or other information about them?
 The answer is the |Circleguard| class.

-To instantiate Circleguard|, you will need an api key.
-If you don't already have one api key, visit https://osu.ppy.sh/p/api/ and enter ``Circleguard`` for ``App Name`` and ``https://github.com/circleguard/circlecore`` for ``App URL``.
-Circlecore needs this key to retrieve replay data and user information, among other things.
+To instantiate |Circleguard|, you will need an api key.
+If you don't already have one, visit https://osu.ppy.sh/p/api/ and enter ``Circleguard`` for ``App Name`` and ``https://github.com/circleguard/circlecore`` for ``App URL``.
+Circleguard needs this key to retrieve replay data and user information, among other things.

 .. note::